 oslo 2025 Cities ending Homelessness Forum Schedule

-Choose a day to see it’s schedule (scroll down to see all venues).
-The event is free and welcomes people from across sectors and interests - from social workers to policy makers, people who have experienced homelessness to researchers and social innovators.
+Scroll down and choose a day to see it’s sessions, their venues and whether they are in Norwegian or English.
+The event is free and welcomes people from across sectors and interests - from people who have experienced homelessness to social workers and policy makers, to researchers and social innovators.

-Please register (live stream available for events at the Nobel Peace Centre on Monday 25th Aug).
+Can’t be there in person?
+You can join online - only available for events at the Nobel Peace Centre on Monday 25th August (English).

 -